nsrr/fdcsr-documentation/pages/README.md

 ## Data overview

 ### Polysomnography
 EDF signal data (including EEG) are available for 28 subjects, with files named by the sleep/wake period (e.g., sp2 for Scheduled Sleep Period 2).
 Raw data were captured using Vitaport recorders.
-Scored Sleep files are available for 28 subjects, with scoring completed by hand according to the Rechtschaffen and Kales criteria (Rechtschaffen A, Kales A, editors.
+Scored Sleep files are available for all subjects, with scoring completed by hand according to the Rechtschaffen and Kales criteria (Rechtschaffen A, Kales A, editors.
 Los Angeles: Brain Information Service/Brain Research Institute, University of California; 1968.
 A manual of standardized terminology, techniques and scoring system of sleep stages in human subjects).
 EDF files can be linked to the Scored Sleep files by sleep/wake period number, negative values indicate wake periods whilst positive values indicate sleep periods, each wake period proceeds the sleep period with the same index.

 <details>